ifreund/waylock/README.md

             Set the color of the lock screen after input is received. [default: #0000ff]
 ```

+Detaching waylock from the controlling terminal to run as a daemon can be accomplished with `setsid(1)`.

 Some examples of what `--fail-command` could be used for include:
-- Playing an alarm sound with `mpv alarm.ogg`
+- Playing an alarm sound
-- Taking a screenshot with the webcam using, for example [xawtv](https://www.linuxtv.org/wiki/index.php/Xawtv).
+- Taking a screenshot with the webcam
-- Sending an email with, for example, [sendmail](https://linux.die.net/man/8/sendmail.sendmail).
+- Sending an email to yourself